-If you get outbid immediately after placing a bid, it’s likely another bidder is using automatic bidding, and has a maximum limit that's higher than yours.
-You’ll need to bid again in order to be the highest bidder.
+If you are outbid immediately after placing a bid, it’s likely that another bidder is using automatic bidding and has a maximum limit higher than yours.
+You’ll need to increase your maximum limit in order to be the highest bidder.

 When someone else places a bid, we’ll place a slightly higher bid on your behalf.
 The amount the bid increases by is known as a bid increment.
-Bid increments are smaller when the bid price is low, and larger in higher price brackets.
+Bid increments are smaller when the bid price is low and larger in higher price brackets.

 Occasionally you’ll see bids increase by less.
-This means that someone else placed a bid just slightly higher than your automatic bid amount.
+This means that someone else placed a bid slightly higher than your automatic bid amount.